Rails with trails

-One of the railroad crossings along the Camp Chase Trail, a rails with trails in the United States.
+One of the railroad crossings along the Camp Chase Trail, a rails with trail in the United States.
 The trail has seven crossings, the most of any rails with trails in the U.S.A.

-Rails with trails (RWT) are a small subset of rail trails in which a railway right-of-way remains in use by trains yet also has a parallel recreational trail.
+Rails with trails (RWT) are a subset of rail trails in which a railway right-of-way remains in use by trains yet also has a parallel recreational trail.
 Hundreds of kilometers of RWTs exist in Canada, Europe, the United States, Australia, and the United Arab Emirates.

 Australia

 Rails with trails in Australia usually exist along publicly owned passenger railways outside of the larger cities.
 They are called "rail-side trails" and are built on railroad-owned land but managed by local government entities.

 Canada

 Rails with trails exist in most provinces including Nova Scotia, Québec, Ontario, Saskatchewan, Alberta, and British Columbia.
-While the length varies, most are relatively short compared to those in the United States, ranging from less than 100 meters long to several kilometers.
+While the length varies, most are relatively short compared to those in the United States, ranging from less than 100 m long to several kilometers.
 Canadian rails with trails are frequently smaller segments of a longer trail, "with a rails-with-trails portion located on bridges, at choke points, and where the rail corridor was deemed the best alignment for a portion of a trail."